-If you are looking to rent an HDB unit, here’s a guide on the steps you need to do, the documents to keep handy and the fees you will need to pay.
+If that sounds like you, here’s a guide on the steps you need to do, the documents to keep handy and the fees you will need to pay:

 - Singapore citizens